-Figure 23, Integration Window with active Integration running
+Figure 25, Integration Window with active Integration running

-Spot Shape Correlation should show values around or above 80% and be mostly even.
+- Spot Shape Correlation for good crystals should show values around or above 80% and be mostly even.
 Values of 40% or lower are statistically mostly meaningless.
 Pixel Errors should be on average between ±0.2.
 Average I/sigma(I) intensities should be at least around 3 (good datasets can have values larger than 20).
 Shape profiles should be round to slightly ellipsoid.
-Double spots, large pixel errors and erratic uneven lines are possible signs for twinning.
-If you suspect a crystal to be split or twinned, consult the Purdue Twinning Manual.

-IMPORTANT (especially for data collected using a microsource X-ray tube): "Recycle" the p4p file and repeat the entire integration before proceeding to the final data work-up steps.
+Double spots, large pixel errors and erratic uneven lines are possible signs for twinning. - the p4p file and repeat the entire integration before proceeding to the final data work-up steps.
 Click <Sample>.
 From the dropdown menu, select <Import>, then <P4P/SPIN file>.
 Browse for the p4p file ending in 0m.p4p (the result of the most recent integration).
-Import this file (defaults are fine) and repeat the integration.
+Import this file (defaults are fine) and repeat the final integration.